PAIR-code/what-if-tool/README.md

       more information on the two APIs.
 The docker image uses port 8500 for the gRPC API, so if using the docker approach, the port to specify in the What-If Tool will be 8500.
+    * Alternatively, instead of querying a model hosted by TensorFlow Serving, you can provide a python function for model prediction to the tool through the "--whatif-use-unsafe-custom-prediction" runtime argument as described in more detail below.
 * A TFRecord file of tf.Examples or tf.SequenceExamples to perform inference on and the number of examples to load from the file.
     * Can handle up to tens of thousands of examples.
 The exact amount depends